harveyxia/bittorrent/README.md

 - Peers would sometimes attempt to simultaneously connect with one another.
 When this occurred, it was possible for two connections (one in each direction) to exist between to peers simultaneously, which is incorrect.
 To fix this issue, we added a policy so that only newly joined peers are responsible for initiating connections.
 This eliminates the race condition.
 However, this requires that newly joined peers connect with all other peers.
 While this would be infeasible for very large peer lists, at the scale of this implementation this design decision causes no issues.
 - The Bittorrent protocol specifies using a unique identifier for each peer.
 At first we thought this was only necessitated by local IP and NAT translation.
 Later we realized that we need a unique indentifier because each of the client's outgoing connections is bound to a random port that happens to be available.
 This means we can't rely on the values of `socket.getInetAddress()` and `socket.getPort()` to identify a peer.
 Instead throughout the application we identify peers by their IP and welcome socket port.
 - Because the protocol relies on a lot of TIMEOUTs, the application was multi-threaded by necessity.
 This meant that we had to be very careful with concurrency and multiple threads all needing to access and alter the same data structures.
+- Because the application runs a lot of threads (one for each message), we implemented the client with an executor with a fixed thread pool, in order to limit the overhead associated with thread creation/deletion.

 ## How To Use